RupeshKumar4511/Web-Designing-and-Development/README.md

 <br>
 Removes the specified resource.
 <br>
-Cannot be undone, and typically there’s no response body (just a success or failure status).
+Cannot be undone, and typically there's no response body (just a success or failure status).
 <br>
 ex: deleting a user.